-The Board has adopted a written Related-Party Transaction Policy (the "Policy") for approval of transactions in which (1) the aggregate amount involved will or may be reasonably expected to exceed \$120,000 in any calendar year, (2) the Company or any of its subsidiaries is a participant, and (3) any of our directors, director nominees, executive officers, greater than five percent beneficial owners, or an immediate family member of any of the foregoing individuals ("Related Party") has or will have a direct or indirect material interest (other than solely as a result of being a director, officer or a less than ten percent beneficial owner of another entity) ("Related Party Transaction").
+The Board has adopted a written Related-Party Transaction Policy (the "Policy") providing for approval of transactions in which (1) the aggregate amount involved will or may be reasonably expected to exceed \$120,000 in any calendar year, (2) the Company or any of its subsidiaries is a participant, and (3) any of our directors, director nominees, executive officers, greater than five percent beneficial owners, or an immediate family member of any of the foregoing individuals ("Related Party") has or will have a direct or indirect material interest (other than solely as a result of being a director, officer or a less than ten percent beneficial owner of another entity) ("Related Party Transaction").
 A copy of the Policy may be accessed in the "Corporate Governance" section of the Investor Relations page of our website at www.healthstream.com.

 The Board has determined that the Audit Committee is best suited to review and approve Related Party Transactions.
-Pursuant to the Policy, the Audit Committee reviews Related Party Transactions and determines whether or not to approve or ratify those Related Party Transactions and may also review and approve transactions with Related Parties that do not constitute a "Related Party Transaction" as defined above as the result of not meeting the dollar or materiality thresholds set forth above.
-In doing so pursuant to the terms of the Policy, the Audit Committee takes into account, among other factors it deems appropriate:
+Pursuant to the Policy, the Audit Committee reviews Related Party Transactions and determines whether or not to approve or ratify those Related Party Transactions and may also review and approve transactions with Related Parties that do not constitute a "Related Party Transaction" as defined above as the result of not meeting the dollar or materiality thresholds set forth above; provided, however, that the Chair of the Audit Committee will review and consider any Related Party Transaction if it is not practicable for the entire committee to consider such matter.
+The Policy provides that the Audit Committee (or Chair) will take into the following factors, as applicable, in connection with its review of the Related Party Transaction:

-- The Related Party's interest in the Related Party Transaction; - The approximate dollar value of the amount involved in the Related Party Transaction; - The approximate dollar value of the amount of the Related Party's interest in the transaction without regard to the amount of any profit or loss; - Whether the transaction was undertaken in the ordinary course of business of the Company; - Whether the transaction with the Related Party is proposed to be, or was, entered into on terms no less favorable to the Company than terms that could have been reached with an unrelated third party; - The purpose of, and the potential benefits to the Company of, the Related Party Transaction;
+- The Related Party's interest in the Related Party Transaction; - The approximate dollar value of the amount involved in the Related Party Transaction; - The approximate dollar value of the amount of the Related Party's interest in the transaction without regard to the amount of any profit or loss: - Whether the transaction was undertaken in the ordinary course of business of the Company; - Whether the transaction with the Related Party is proposed to be, or was, entered into on terms no less favorable to the Company than terms that could have been reached with an unrelated third party; - The purpose of, and the potential benefits to the Company of, the Related Party Transaction;